Betdaq is the second largest online betting exchanges on the globe, and one of our top choices as far as betting exchanges go.

 BetDaq promotions are pretty good, some decent breaks on commission and you can get your first month's commission back as cash back.

 The only thing I can say is that they are not Betfair and that's a good reason to open an account and put some bets through.
 Not that there is anything wrong with Betfair, but competition is important and there are only really four betting exchanges anyway.

 They all pretty much do the same thing, that is give access to markets at slighty different costs.
 They are more like stock brokers than bookies.

 You just like who you like, you'll probably have accounts with all of them and rotate between what ever app is easier to navigate at the time, or who ever takes your fancy.VISIT BETDAQ

 BetDaq versus Betfair

 They were both founded in 2000 and both have decent liquidity on popular events.
 Although of course as Betfair is bigger, theirs is better.

-Both sort of offer fixed odds - Betfair has it's own fixed odds platform since it joined forces with Paddy power.
-But so does BetDaq since it was bought out by Ladrokes.
+Both sort of offer fixed odds - Betfair has it's own fixed odds platform since it joined forces with Paddy Power.
+But so does BetDaq since it was bought out by Ladbrokes.

 There is even a Ladbrokes betting exchange, but that's just a reskinned version of BetDaq.